oracle-samples/oci-data-science-ai-samples/labs/ai-document-understanding/custom_kv_workshop/lab-01-dataset_creation.md

 ![](./images/label14.png)

 * Start labelling all the labels.
+Note: you don't need to label field names, like "Shipping ID" in a document, just the values, like "5102353."
+You can also associate multiple words to a given label, like the first and last name to "Recipient."

 ![](./images/label1.png)